 Who Are BOA?

-In the UK, the price of knee osteotomy surgery with a private care provider begins around £5,000.
-The price is based on a number of factors including pre-existing health conditions, and the location of the hospital.
+In the UK, the price of knee osteotomy surgery with a private care provider begins at around £5,000.
+The price is based on a number of factors, including pre-existing health conditions and the hospital’s location.

 After the consultation, patients will be given a bespoke price for their tailored procedure.
 The personalised knee osteotomy surgery price will include: